Protecting your business beyond Cyber Security Awareness Month

 Implement a password policy that allows end users to use passphrases without too many character composition rules.
 This will encourage users to create longer, yet memorable, passwords.
 From a usability perspective, the probability of re-using such passwords in external systems is lower as those systems allow users to use shorter passwords.

 Enforcing a stringent password policy, while users are using leaked passwords, will render those passwords weak.
-With over a billion leaked passwords online, the most important step organizations need to take regarding password security is implementing password blacklisting.
-The password blacklist should be comprehensive and continuously updated to ensure that you are truly blocking users from using compromised passwords.
+With over a billion leaked passwords online, the most important step organizations need to take regarding password security is implementing a compromised password deny list.
+The password deny list should be comprehensive and continuously updated to ensure that you are truly blocking users from using compromised passwords.

-Specops Password Policy prevents the creation of weak passwords through a robust feature set that includes blocking the use of leetspeak, keyboard strokes, dictionary words, and over 1 billion leaked password.
+Specops Password Policy prevents the creation of weak passwords through a robust feature set that includes blocking the use of leetspeak, keyboard strokes, dictionary words, and over 4 billion leaked passwords.
 For more information, click here.

 Following a data breach incident, organizations following compliance standards, such as HIPAA, need to follow certain data breach notification requirements.
 This post will summarize some of these requirements, as well as regional-specific disclosure responsibilities.
 For the purposes of this post, a data breach, is an incident “where personal data has been subject to unauthorised access,…Read More